 - Tenants of partner organisations that need to move on a temporary basis due to a fire or flood. - People who are at imminent risk of violence and are to be housed through a witness protection programme. - Vulnerable people who are to be housed as part of a multi-agency protocol where a full support package is in place. - Where an existing social housing tenant is required to move to make best use of stock and suitable accommodation has not been secured through the Scheme e.g. to make available a fully adapted property, urgently required by a priority customer. - Where there is a need agreed between housing and social services to provide a specific property for vulnerable individuals.
+For example

-For example where a property is required for people with learning disabilities to live together with support. - Where a sensitive letting is required for a particular property because of previous issues of drug dealing, violence, public protection or anti-social behaviour.
+- where a property is required for people with learning disabilities to live together with support. - Where a sensitive letting is required for a particular property because of previous issues of drug dealing, violence, public protection or antisocial behaviour. - Tenants of partner organisations participating in a recognised downsizing scheme.